-- Turn the furnace gas valve (if so equipped) or the valve at the outside LP tank to the "OFF" position.
-Do not force. - 2.
-Move "OFF" lever located at bottom of thermostat to the right if set on "OFF" position. - 3.
-Set thermostat above room temperature to begin blower operation.
+1. Close the furnace gas valve, located in the water system compartment.
+Do not force.

+Move "OFF" lever located at bottom of thermostat to the right if set on "OFF" position.

+- 3. Set thermostat above room temperature to begin blower operation.
 A slight delay will occur before the blower comes on.
-Allow blower to run for 5 minutes for combustion chamber purge cycle. - After 5 minutes, move thermostat lever below room temperature.
+Allow blower to run for 5 minutes for combustion chamber purge cycle. - 4.
+After 5 minutes, move thermostat lever below room temperature.
 Blower will remain on.
-Wait approximately 2 minutes for blower to go off. - Turn furnace gas valve ON.
-Correct operating characteristics depend on valve being positioned fully open.
-Never attempt to operate furnace with valve partially closed.
-Valve is fully open when handle is parallel to gas line. - 6.
+Wait approximately 2 minutes for blower to go off. - Open furnace gas valve in water compartment. - 6.
 Set thermostat to desired setting.
 If set above room temperature, blower will come on. - 7.
 Allow 30 seconds for main burner to light after blower comes on.
 This furnace is equipped with an ignition device which automatically lights the burner.
-Do not try to light the burner by hand. - If burner does not light, repeat Steps 1 through 5. - If after three (3) attempts with no ignition, go to shut-down and contact your dealer or a local recreational vehicle service center.
+Do not try to light the burner by hand.

+- 8. If burner does not light, repeat Steps 1 through 5. - If after three (3) attempts with no ignition, go to shut-down and contact your dealer or a local recreational vehicle service center.
 Do not continue to cycle furnace through thermostat in an attempt to get ignition.